snsun/cgmm_mvdr/README.md

 I can't guarantee the performance.
 Maybe there are some bugs.
 If you found that , I wiil appreciate your suggestions.

-test.m gives a detailed instructions about how to run the code.
+test.m gives a detailed instruction about how to run the code.